Custody & Security Solutions for Financial Institutions

-Dapper also uses Circle’s digital dollar accounts infrastructure to manage the accounting of funds on their own blockchain.
+Dapper also uses Circle Accounts infrastructure to manage the accounting of funds on their own blockchain.
 This removes significant friction from the process of sending and settling, and reconciling funds on the company side but also on the customer side.
 Circle facilitates this for Dapper by receiving the funds on the user experience side.

-Using Circle’s payments functionality enables Dapper to leverage not only on-ramp/off-ramp capability to improve user experience but also stablecoin-native infrastructure.
-In doing so, Dapper has brought stablecoins into their back-end treasury operations.
+Using Circle’s payments functionality enables Dapper to leverage not only on-ramp/off-ramp capability to improve user experience but also crypto-native stablecoin infrastructure.
+In doing so, Dapper has brought dollar digital currency into their back-end treasury operations.

 Historically, they would have had to fund those accounts with other volatile tokens that would be acquired for the purpose of buying NFTs.
 Besides being clunky from an end user perspective, with multiple platforms involved, among other issues, it also exposes users to the volatility associated with unbacked cryptocurrencies.

 The solution Dapper has built with Circle integrates stablecoins into their payments infrastructure so they can abstract away cryptocurrency conversions so that using debit cards to purchase NFTs is all the customer needs to know about the process.

 The following graph illustrates the payment flow a platform like Dapper might use when on-ramping customer funds.

 A platform such as Dapper can use Circle Accounts to seamlessly route funds from payments or payouts using USDC.
 As the diagrams reveal, behind the scenes, incoming funds are converted to USDC, which are then transformed into NFTs in a user’s account.